vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 cocojune (coconut yogurt) as with my first meal of the day, but I also added a bit of my potatoes/spinach and a few peas.

+I went to sleep at about 8 PM.

+## Update on 2023-07-13

+I got up at around 5:30 AM to urinate, then went back to sleep but didn't fully go back to sleep.
+I woke up around 7 AM again, checked email etc. from my phone, then passed stool and got ready to work on my computer.

 ## Random investigation notes related to 2023-07-10 / 2023-07-11 incident

 [Clindamycin